n-playground/vps-setup/centos-8.md

 if dig command is not found, install it with `yum install bind-utils`

 #### Setup FTP Server

 - Install vsftpd with `sudo dnf install vsftpd`
 - `sudo systemctl enable vsftpd`
 - check the status with `sudo systemctl statuc vsftpd`

-- Add new user with `sudo adduser dev`
+Add new user with
+- `sudo adduser dev`
-- `sudo passwd dev`
+- then change the password `sudo passwd dev`

-- Limit user's folder access:
+Limit user's folder access:
 - add this line of code `chroot_local_user=YES` in the end of `/etc/vsftpd/vsftpd.conf`
 - then restart the service `systemctl restart vsftpd`